Bensalem High School

 Credit: 1.0

-Prerequisite: Students must meet state-mandated guidelines for placement in the Gifted Program
+Prerequisite: Students must meet state-mandated guidelines for placement in the Gifted Program.

 The ninth grade gifted World History integrates literature, philosophy and chronological history.
 Students will explore historical events, key figures and their contribution to in history.
 In addition students will explore topics in depth, which places more demands on students to write, analyze and discuss their views.
 Students will be required to read assigned novels and historical documents.
 Reading and writing skills are very important for the successful completion of this course.
 Project-based self-learning is paramount for class completion.